rcalixte/libqt6c/README.md

 ### Q5.
 Can I use another build system?

-In theory, any build system that supports C should work.
+In theory, any build system that supports both C and C++ should work.
 However, this has only been lightly tested and is therefore unsupported and left as an exercise for the interested reader.

 ### Q6.
 Can I use Qt Designer and the Qt Resource system?